andy722/power-plan-switcher/README.md

 Written in C# (3.5, I guess).
 Well, I'd be more comfortable using something JVM-based, but, honestly, Java on Windows desktop still sucks.

+# Download

+The full version is [here](https://github.com/downloads/andy722/power-plan-switcher/PlanSwitcher.exe).
+It also acts as an installer, copying the executable to the startup folder on first run.